 =Nota Bene=

-SAETA, TAME and SAN Ecuador all share some similarities in terms of the fleets they used, all being founded in the 1960s, plus all three went under during local economic crises.
-(TAME lived longer but the Covid pandemic’s economic upheavals nailed it in the end.)
+SAETA, TAME and SAN Ecuador all share some similarities in terms of the fleets they once used, all being founded in the 1960s, and all three closing down during local economic crises.
+(TAME lived longer but the Covid 19 pandemic’s economic impacts ultimately took it down in the end.)

-TAME was owned by the Ecuadorian Air Force in real life, while real-life SAETA (as far as I know) was always privately owned.
-I split the difference and had the fictional SAETA go belly up in 2000, then be revived as a private company in 2002.
+Real life TAME really was owned by the Ecuadorian Air Force in real life, while real-life SAETA (as far as I know) was always privately owned.
+For the fictional version of SAETA, I split the difference and had it be a government owned entity at first, then go belly up in 2000, then be revived as a private company in 2002.

 I plan to write a separate article at a later date about Aeroservicios Ecuatorianos, the domestic airline that was spun off from the fictional SAETA in 1980.